-One of the most valid proofs of a successful visit to Morocco is a picture of you with one of the snakes of Marrakesh slithering over your shoulders.
+To some travelers, one of the most valid proofs of their successful visit to Morocco is a picture of themselves with one of the snakes of Marrakesh slithering over their shoulders.
 But what if thinking about being near a snake sends a chill shuddering down your spine?
 You still want to see all the wonders the Red City has to offer, but you hate snakes.
 It’s quite a dilemma.
 It makes you wonder: How can I enjoy Marrakesh when I’m afraid of snakes?

 Here are five simple pieces of advice to take from someone who hates snakes but still got to explore Marrakesh: